-The purpose of the social and cognitive processes in I/O psychology lab is to investigate work behavior using theory and methods from social psychology, human motivation, and cognitive psychology.
-Areas of interest include leadership, leader-follower relationships, employee motivation and performance, stress and burnout, learning, organizational justice, self-regulation, and emotions.
+The purpose of the lab is to investigate work behavior using theory and methods from I/O psychology, social psychology, human motivation, and cognitive psychology.
+Leadership is a prime focus but other areas of interest include employee motivation and performance, stress and burnout, learning, self-regulation, and emotions.

 Doctoral, Master, and undergraduate students all play vital roles in helping to design and carry out the psychological research conducted in the lab.